Ancient history of Cyprus: Siege of Tyre

-Although they lost many quinqueremes, the Cypriots managed to help capture the city for Alexander.
+Although they lost many quinqueremes, the Cypriots helped capture the city for Alexander.
 His gratitude was shown, for example, by the help he gave to Pnytagora, who seems to have been the main driver of this initiative to support Alexander, to incorporate the territory of the Cypriot kingdom of Tamassos into that of Salamis.
-The kingdom of Tamassos was then ruled by King Poumiaton of Kition who had purchased it for 50 talents from king Pasikypro.
+The kingdom of Tamassos was then ruled by King Poumiaton of Kition who had purchased it for 50 talents from King Pasikypro.

-In 331 BCE, while Alexander was returning from Egypt, he stayed for a while in Tyre, where the Cypriot kings, wishing to reaffirm their trust and support for him, put on a great show of honour.
+In 331 BC, while Alexander was returning from Egypt, he stayed for a while in Tyre, where the Cypriot kings, wishing to reaffirm their trust and support for him, put on a great show of honour.

 Help to Amphoterus

-Cypriot ships were also sent to help the admiral of Alexander the Great, Amphoterus (admiral).
+Cypriot ships were also sent to help Alexander's admiral Amphoterus.

 Alexander in Asia

 Cyprus was an experienced seafaring nation and Alexander used the Cypriot fleet during his campaign into India; because the country had many navigable rivers, he included a significant number of shipbuilders and rowers from Cyprus, Egypt, Phoenicia and Caria in his military expedition.
 Cypriot forces were led by Cypriot princes such as Nikoklis, son of King Pasikrati of Solon, and Nifothona, son of King Pnytagora of Salamis.
-As Alexander took over control of the administrative region that had been the Persian Empire, he promoted Cypriots to high office and great responsibility; in particular, Stasanor of Soli was appointed satrap of the Supreme Court and Drangon in 329 BCE and Stasander who was also from Soli appointed satrap of Aria and Drangiana.
+As Alexander took over control of the administrative region that had been the Persian Empire, he promoted Cypriots to high office and great responsibility; in particular, Stasanor of Soli was appointed satrap of the Supreme Court and Drangon in 329 BC and Stasander who was also from Soli appointed satrap of Aria and Drangiana.
 The hope of full independence for Cyprus following the fall of the Persian Empire, however, was slow to be realized.
 The mints of Salamis, Kition and Paphos began to stamp coins on Alexander's behalf rather than in the name of the local kings.

 The policy of Alexander the Great on Cyprus and its kings soon became clear: to free them from Persian rule but to put them under his own authority.
 Away from the coast of Cyprus, the interior kingdoms were left largely independent and the kings maintained their autonomy, although not in issues such as mining rights.
-Alexander sought to make clear that he considered himself the master of the island, and abolished the currencies of the Cypriot kingdoms, replacing them by the minting of his own coins.
+Alexander sought to make it clear that he considered himself the master of the island, and abolished the currencies of the Cypriot kingdoms, replacing them with his own coins.

 Death of Alexander

-The death of Alexander the Great in 323 BC, while still in his early thirties, put an end to Greek aspirations for global domination.
-The empire he had created was divided between his generals and successors, who immediately started fighting one another.
+The death of Alexander the Great in 323 BC, put an end to Greek aspirations for global domination.
+His empire was divided between his generals and successors, who immediately started fighting one another.
 The death of Alexander the Great marks the beginning of the Hellenistic period of Cypriot history.
-After the death of Alexander the Great, Cyprus passed on to the Ptolemaic rule.
+After the death of Alexander the Great, Cyprus passed on to Ptolemaic rule.
 Still under Greek influence, Cyprus gained full access to the Greek culture and thus became fully hellenised.